 Common causes are trauma events, where forceful impacts cause ruptures in the urethra.
 The subsequent swelling and scarring can constrain the urethral tract and consequently, urine cannot leave the body easily.
 Even worse, if the urethral walls are damaged urine can reach the surrounding tissue and cause inflammation.

-A common treatment of urethral traumas is to insert catheter tubes through the urethra and into the bladder, to hold the tract open and provide an exit for urine.
+A common treatment of urethral traumas is to insert catheter tubes through the urethra and into the bladder, to hold the tract open, and provide an exit for urine.

 While this gives the surrounding tissue time to heal, it can be necessary to leave the catheter inside the urethral tract for several months, and the catheter can cause irritations in the bladder.
 Once the catheter is removed, scarring tissue might again constrain the urethral tract and needs to be removed surgically.

 Research on regenerative medical treatments has suggested that 3D-printed, biodegradable polymer scaffolds could provide a great benefit.
-These could be printed into shapes which keep the urethral tract temporarily open, while they would disappear with time by biodegradation.
+These could be printed into shapes that keep the urethral tract temporarily open, while they would disappear with time by biodegradation.

 For the degradation to be efficient, cells should adhere to the artificial urethral tract, grow into the scaffold, and successively replace the polymeric material with native extracellular substances such as collagen.